 8. Compliance Monitoring

-These compliance monitoring procedures apply to all buildings placed in service in Oklahoma, which have received allocations of HOME funds determined under the HOME Regulations.
+These compliance monitoring procedures apply to all buildings placed in service in Oklahoma which have received allocations of HOME funds.
 The compliance monitoring procedures and requirements are as follows:

 OHFA will verify that the Awardee of a low-income housing Development is maintaining records for each qualified low-income unit in the Development.
-These records must show, for each year in the compliance period, the information required by the record-keeping provisions contained in the HOME Regulations, incorporated herein by reference.
+These records must show, for each year in the compliance period, the information required by the record-keeping provisions contained within the HOME Regulations at 24 CFR 92.508, incorporated herein by reference, and any other records required by OHFA per the written agreement, policies and procedures, or other written notices.

 OHFA will verify that the records documenting compliance with the HOME Regulations for each year as described in Paragraph A above are retained for the entire affordability period.

-OHFA will conduct construction inspections in order to ensure that HOME funds are not being drawn down for work that has not been completed, work that has not been done according to the specifications of the Written Agreement, or costs that are ineligible for HOME funding.
+OHFA or its contracted construction inspector will conduct construction inspections in order to ensure that HOME funds are not being drawn down for work that has not been completed, work that has not been done according to the specifications of the Written Agreement, or costs that are ineligible for HOME funding.

 OHFA will inspect one hundred percent (100%) of the HOME Written Agreements as prescribed by HUD regulations and will inspect the low-income certification, the documentation the Awardee has received to support that certification, the rent records for Rental Developments and the home valuation limits for Homebuyer Developments.